 Whether we age gracefully is influenced by many factors including our: genetics, attitude, stressors, environment, nutrition, lifestyle habits, immunity and sometimes just luck!

 While some of these factors may be out of our control, there are certain lifestyle choices we can make to assist our bodies to age gracefully.
-Below are some key tips from Elysia’s Naturopath and Nutritionist, Gin Burn:
+Below are some key tips from Elysia’s Naturopath and Nutritionist, Gina Burn:

 An important factor in healthy aging is cultivating a positive outlook.
 Research shows that your attitude, resilience, and ability to cope with stress are powerful predictors of healthy aging.